alenamasina/Skillbox/README.md

-# Skillbox
+# Skillbox.
+Data Scientist.
+Coursework #1
-Coursework #1 on Pandas and Mathplotlib
+Courses analysis using Pandas and Mathplotlib